Murder charges filed against officers in Black man's death - WTMJ

 But two witnesses who recorded parts of the fatal interaction came forward with identical stories, saying police attacked without provocation.
 An officer in the passenger side of a patrol car slammed his door into Ellis, knocking him down, and then jumped on him and started beating him, they said.

+The witnesses “described seeing a casual interaction between the officers and Ellis before Burbank struck Ellis with his car door — there was no sudden, random attack by Ellis as the officers described that night to others,” the probable cause statement said.

-Pierce County Sheriff Ed Troyer, who was at the time a detective and the spokesman for the sheriff’s office, said then that none of the officers placed a knee on Ellis’ neck or head.
+Pierce County Sheriff Ed Troyer, who was then a detective and the spokesman for the sheriff’s office, said after Ellis’ death that none of the officers placed a knee on his neck or head.
 But one of the witness videos that later surfaced depicts just that.

-The Pierce County Sheriff’s Office botched the initial investigation into Ellis’ death by failing to disclose for three months that one of its deputies had responded; state law requires independent investigations.
-The Washington State Patrol took over, and the Attorney General’s Office conducted its review based on evidence gathered by the patrol.
+The Pierce County Sheriff’s Office botched the initial investigation into Ellis’ death by failing to disclose for three months that one of its deputies had been involved in restraining Ellis; state law requires independent investigations.
+The Washington State Patrol took over, and the Attorney General’s Office conducted its review based on evidence gathered by the patrol as well as its own additional investigation.

 Ellis had a history of mental illness and addiction.
 In September 2019, he was found naked after trying to rob a fast food restaurant.
 A sheriff’s deputy subdued him with a Taser after he refused to remain down on the ground and charged toward law enforcement.